 Having soaked in the views, we decided to hike towards another slightly higher peak in the distance.
 The route was well marked and wooden steps had been installed at the steepest sections.
 It was an easy and rewarding walk, made all the more exciting by swirling clouds of mist obscuring the pathways.
 Once we’d reached the summit, we found a bench and a large cross and not much else.
 We stood wordlessly and motionless and surveyed our accomplishment with pride.

 Recreating that opening scene

 The stoicism didn’t last.
 In our case, it rarely does.
 We were on the mountain made famous by The Sound of Music for goodness sake!
 We couldn’t come all this way and not recreate that famous opening scene.
-Cue Jade twirling about on top of a mountain, me slipping down a hole while I’m filming and an unceremonious exit from scene.
+Cue Jade twirling about on top of a mountain and me slipping down a rabbit hole while I filmed it.